-Partnerships can help ensure a talent pipeline for neurodiverse candidates.
+Partnerships can help ensure a talent pipeline for neurodivergent candidates.

 Ford Motor Company

-Freddie Mac partnered with the Autistic Self Advocacy Network (ASAN) in 2012 to create an Autism Internship Program designed to match business needs with the unique capabilities of people with autism spectrum disorder.
-The program is geared to highly qualified individuals who have had a hard time finding or keeping work due to problems with social communication.
-Through the program, the company works with each individual to match abilities to jobs and help build “soft” skills.
-The program began with four interns and has since had 17 additional interns complete the program, nine of which were hired for full-time positions.
-Watch a video about Freddie Mac’s neurodiversity hiring initiative.
+Freddie Mac partnered with the Autistic Self Advocacy Network (ASAN) in 2012 to create an Autism Internship Program designed to match business needs with the unique capabilities of autistic workers.
+The program focuses on highly qualified people who may face major challenges in finding or maintaining work due to difficulties in areas such as work communication.
+Through the program, the company works with each person to match their talents, strengths and skills to jobs and help enhance employability skills or soft skills.
+The program began with four interns and has since had 17 additional interns complete the program—nine of whom were hired for full-time positions.

 JPMorgan Chase (JPMC)

-JPMorgan Chase's Neurodiversity Hiring Program has focused on hiring employees with autism since 2015.
-The initial program began as a four-person pilot and has since grown significantly to represent at least ten lines of business in multiple countries.
-Roles for program employees are varied, including software engineering, app development, tech operations, business analysis and personal banking.
-The company’s goal is to reach 300 program participants by 2020, focusing on 14 locations globally.
+JPMorgan Chase's (JPMC) Neurodiversity Hiring Program has focused on hiring neurodivergent employees since 2015.
+Since its onset as a four-person pilot program, JPMC’s program has grown significantly to connect with at least 10 lines of business in multiple countries.
+Job roles for neurodivergent workers who have participated in this program have spanned a wide range of areas.
+These have included software engineering, application development, tech operations, business analysis and personal banking.

 KeyBank & The Precisionists, Inc.

-A partnership between KeyBank and The Precisionists, Inc., a company that provides job training and placement services for people with disabilities nationwide, is placing people with developmental disabilities in essential roles at several KeyBank locations in Cleveland.
-The jobs include positions related to anti-money-laundering efforts, fraud detection, data entry and analysis, and mailroom services.
-As of February 2020, eight people with autism or other developmental disabilities have been contracted to work with KeyBank through The Precisionists, with plans for more placements in the future.
-KeyBank has found that employees with autism excel at detail-oriented and repetitive tasks, performing as well as or outperforming their peers without disabilities.
+KeyBank places autistic people and people with developmental disabilities into essential job roles at several KeyBank locations in Cleveland.
+It has partnered with the Precisionists, Inc., a company that provides job training and placement services for people with disabilities nationwide, to help foster this effort.
+Jobs through this program have included positions related to anti-money-laundering efforts, fraud detection, data entry and analysis and mailroom services.
+As of February 2020, eight people have contracted to work with KeyBank through The Precisionists, and KeyBank has expressed plans for more job placements in the future.
+KeyBank has found that autistic people excel at detail-oriented and repetitive tasks, often outperforming their peers without disabilities.

-Thanks to this partnership, The Precisionists is also growing its operation.
-Headquartered in Delaware, the company has satellite offices in Philadelphia, Nashville, and Phoenix.
+Thanks to this partnership, The Precisionists is also growing.
+The company, which is based in Delaware, has satellite offices in Philadelphia, Nashville and Phoenix.
 Due to the increase in demand for talent as a result of the KeyBank partnership, the company is considering opening another office in the Cleveland area to continue filling positions in the Midwest with dedicated, skilled workers.

-Microsoft’s began its Autism Hiring Program, now the Neurodiversity Hiring Program, in 2015 “to attract talent and build an inclusive approach to support individuals on the autism spectrum….”
+Microsoft began its Autism Hiring Program, now the Neurodiversity Hiring Program, in 2015 “to attract talent and build an inclusive approach to support workers on the autism spectrum.”
 Since its inception, employees hired through the program have worked across various teams within the company, including software engineering, data science and content writing.
-All positions are based in Microsoft’s Redmond, WA headquarters.
-The process for acceptance into the Hiring Program includes attending a Hiring Event, where eligible candidates are given an initial technical skills assessment, and after that a phone screening and then an invitation-only, week-long campus event to determine if a candidate’s skills and workability match with the company’s needs.
-New hires have onboarding support, including job coaches and Microsoft mentors.
+The hiring process includes attending a hiring event wherein eligible job candidates take an initial technical skills assessment.
+They then participate in a phone screening and then an invitation-only, remote four-day event to determine if their talents and skills can align with the company’s needs.
+New hires receive focused onboarding support, including job coaches and mentors.

-SAP, a multinational software corporation, hosts an internationally recognized Autism at Work program that operates in 12 countries and employs approximately 150 people with autism.
-Launched in 2013, the program leverages the unique abilities and perspectives of people with autism to foster innovation within the company.
-Roles occupied within the program include human resources, marketing, finance, software development and customer support, and include a range of job duties, from task-oriented activities that support business operations to more complex, creative areas such as software development.
-Each April, in honor of Autism Awareness Month, SAP hosts events across the globe to promote the Autism at Work Program and dispel myths associated with autism.
-The company’s goal is to expand the program to have 1 percent of its total workforce – approximately 650 people – identify as people with autism by 2020.
+SAP, a multinational software corporation, hosts an internationally recognized Autism at Work program that operates in 12 countries and employs approximately 150 autistic people.
+The program, which started in 2013, leverages the unique abilities, talents, strengths and perspectives of autistic people to foster innovation within the company.
+Participants fill rolls in a wide range of job areas, such as HR, marketing, finance, software development and customer support.
+They also perform a multitude of job duties that span task-oriented activities that support business operations to more complex, creative areas, such as design and software development.

 Willis Towers Watson

-Willis Towers Watson, a global advisory and brokerage company, began their autism hiring initiative in 2014 with a pilot program in the company’s White Plains, NY office.
-Through a partnership with Specialisterne, a nonprofit foundation that connects people with autism with employers, and AHRC, an organization supporting people with intellectual and other developmental disabilities, the pilot program employed 18 seasonal data analysts.
-The program was then expanded to officers in Connecticut, New Jersey and Philadelphia.
-Due to the success of the pilot programs, the company also expanded the program to the UK in 2016.
+Willis Towers Watson (WTW), a global advisory and brokerage company, began an autism hiring initiative in 2014 with a pilot program in the company’s White Plains, NY office.
+WTW harnessed a partnership with Specialisterne, a nonprofit foundation that connects autistic people with employers, and AHRC, an organization that supports people with intellectual and other developmental disabilities.
+This partnership helped drive a pilot program that employed 18 seasonal data analysts.
+The program later expanded to offices in Connecticut, New Jersey and Philadelphia.
+Due to the success of the pilot programs, the company also expanded the program to its offices in the U.K. in 2016.